Robin Enright Salcido

 “Our Stories Today” is a project I’ve begun to TALK about what life looks like after 50, a phase which is rich with beginnings and endings.
 I want to recognize and celebrate what we wise women are learning and experiencing rather than pretend nothing is changing.

-I want to change the narrative surrounding women and aging, so I decided to launch this project a few weeks shy of my 60th birthday.
+I want to revise the narrative surrounding women and aging, so I decided to launch this project a few weeks shy of my 60th birthday.
 This idea was born out of frustration over how women are portrayed after 50 along with a personal drive to get real with like-minded souls.
 I’m glad you’re here.

 In 2010 I began what I thought at the time was my greatest life adventure, a move from Massachusetts to Boulder, Colorado at the age of 51.
 I loaded up my Subaru, bought my cock-a-poo a booster seat so he could see out the window and pointed my car west to begin my new life.